 Here are a few additional frequently asked questions that I see readers asking.

-There are some projects where the hook size will change the look of the weave, but it won’t greatly impact the final project (ex: scarves or dishcloths).
-However, there are crochet projects where the hook size greatly impacts the final product.
+There are some crochet patterns where the hook size will change the look of the weave, but it won’t significantly impact the final project (ex: scarves or dishcloths).
+However, there are crochet projects where the hook size greatly affects the final product.

-- Fewer stitches in an inch, you need to use a smaller hook.
+- With fewer stitches in an inch, you need to use a smaller hook.

-Once in a while, you may purchase crochet hooks where the sizing info is only on the packaging (so frustrating!).
+Once in a while, you may purchase crochet hooks where the sizing info is only on the packaging (so frustrating!) or the crochet hook manufacturer label is missing.
 If that happens to you, here are a couple of ways to determine your hook size.

 - Purchase a gauge tool at your local craft store.
-Slide your hook into one of the holes of the tool until you find one that fits tightly.
+Slide your hook into one of the tool’s holes until you find one that fits tightly.

-Throughout this guide, I’ve basically been saying, “Don’t change your hook size in a pattern”.
+Throughout this guide, I’ve said, “Don’t change your hook size in a pattern.”
 And generally, that is true.

-However, you may come across a few very specific instances when changing your hook size from what the pattern specifies is ok or even good.
+However, you may encounter a few particular instances when changing your hook size from what the pattern specifies is okay or good.

 Here are a couple of instances:

 - You don’t have the specified size hook.
-In this case, use the size just above or just below what the pattern calls for.
+In this case, use the size just above or below what the pattern requires.

 - To resize a simple wearable item.
-This works with items like mittens (or cameral lens covers!) but not with more complex items such as sweaters.
+Using a different size hook to adjust sizing works with mittens (or cameral lens covers!) but not with more complex things like sweaters.

-I hope this guide on crochet needle sizes helps answer all of your questions about crochet hooks and their sizing.
+This crochet needle size guide helps answer all your questions about crochet hook sizing.
 If you have a question I didn’t answer, please ask it in the comments below!